 Here lies Russ McKelvy, an early two-way baseball player who played parts of two seasons in two different leagues.
 McKelvy was an outfielder and pitcher for the Indianapolis Blues of the National League (1878) and the Pittsburgh Allegheneys of the American Association (1882).

 Russell Errett McKelvy was born on September 8, 1854 in Swissville, Pa.
 Either his gravestone is off by a year, or all the baseball stat sites are.
 A lot of newspapers spelled his last name as “McKelvey,” making it hard to track him down through history at times.
 It seems like McKelvy was a well-educated man, which put him above a good number of his baseball brethren.
-He is listed as a member of the Delta Tau Fraternity at Allegheny College, Class of 1875.
-According to Baseball Reference, he attended the college from 1873 to 1877.
-He was the school valedictorian of his class when he graduated, whether it was 1875 or ’77.
+He is listed as a member of the Delta Tau Fraternity at Allegheny College, Class of 1875, but according to Baseball Reference, he attended the college from 1873 to 1877.
+He was the school valedictorian of his class when he graduated, whenever the date.

 McKelvy hit about .200 for Pittsburgh, but it was enough that he was signed by the NL’s new Indianapolis team for the following season as the starting center fielder.
 The Blues also picked up a couple of his Pittsburgh teammates as well, namely Williamson and Nelson.
 This is the only year that Indianapolis had an official National League team (though it would have been different if Art Angotti had had his way), and the team finished 24-36 — good for a 5th place finish — before folding.
 He played in a league-high 63 games and hit .225, with 4 doubles, 3 triples and 2 home runs.
 He also made 4 pitching appearances, including one start, and went 0-2 with a 2.16 ERA.
 That sounds like a good number, but he actually allowed 23 runs on 38 hits in 25 innings.
 Thanks to late 1870s fielding, only 6 of those runs were earned.